kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. On the **Azure Active Directory** home page, select **Password reset**.

-1. From the Properties page, under the option Self-service password reset enabled, select **Select group**
+1. From the Properties page, under the option Self-service password reset enabled is selected and click on **Select group**

 1. Browse for and select your Azure AD group, SSPRSecurityGroupUsers, after that choose Select, then select save.